 Unsatisfied with the diagnosis, Bennett’s parents went for a second opinion only to get a verdict they liked even less–torn ligament.

-It seemed so unfair fur such a young puppy to already face such a hardship.
+It seemed so unfair fur such a young puppy to face such a hardship already.
 And how does one keep a young Lab boy subdued for 8+ weeks?
 Unfortunately, an orthopedic specialist confirmed the diagnosis of a torn ligament.

 Is it a good idea to get a knee surgery on a pup that is not full-grown?

 It limited available options dramatically.
-Another possibility was waiting for his growth plates to close and go with a TPLO surgery.
+Another possibility was waiting for Bennet’s growth plates to close and go with a TPLO surgery.
 Bennett’s parents decided to wait.

 Trying to keep Bennett subdued to prevent further damage was heartbreaking for everybody.
 If you ever tried to keep a young puppy from running and jumping, you can imagine what that was like.
 And when on sedatives, Bennett seemed so depressed.

 Eventually, they found a formula to still allow Bennett to be himself but keep him from going crazy.
-Arthritis was inevitable at this point and little guy need to have some semblance of a life.
+Arthritis was inevitable at this point, and the little guy needed to have some semblance of a life.